PREGNANCY, BABIES & PETS

 PREGNANCY AND PREPARATION

 Many expectant mothers reject their longtime companion cats once they discover they are pregnant, because of fears that cats carry disease that will transfer to the unborn baby.
 These fears are usually compounded by the poor advice often given to expectant mums by well‐meaning family, friends and even professionals, about the risks involved with keeping their companion cats.
-Peppered with unfounded claims and horror stories about ‘baby‐killing’ cats, this advice only serves to unnerve and needlessly stress the expecting mother.
-It is little wonder that the poor old family cat gets booted out and ends up at an animal shelter awaiting his fate!
-The truth is that with a little common sense, your companion cat poses very little risk to your unborn baby and poses very little risk to your baby once she is born.
+The truth is that your companion cat poses very little risk to your unborn baby and poses very little risk to your baby once they are born.

 THE TRUTH ABOUT TOXOPLASMOSIS